 When contracted this results in a smaller opening for blood to flow through, resulting in less blood flow.
 When relaxed, the dilated artery allows for more blood to pass through at a lower blood pressure.
 The process of arterial tightening and widening is known as vasoconstriction and vasodilation respectively.

-Vasoconstriction occurs in order to restrict blood flow.
+Vasoconstriction occurs in order to restrict blood flow by tightening our blood vessels.
 The body can utilize vasoconstriction in order to conserve body heat or re-direct blood flow to another area.
-This results in a narrowing of the arteries and an increase in blood pressure because of the decreased diameter of the arteries.
+This results through a narrowing of the arteries and an increase in blood pressure because of the decreased diameter of the arteries.

 While vasoconstriction has its time and place, many people today can get stuck in a degree of constant vasoconstriction due to various lifestyle and nutritional stressors.
 This can lead to high blood pressure (hypertension) among other health issues over time.

-Vasodilation occurs in order to increase blood flow and thereby increase nutrient and oxygen delivery and waste removal throughout the body.
-This will result in lower blood pressure and improved blood flow/circulation.
+Vasodilation occurs in order to increase blood flow and thereby increase nutrient and oxygen delivery and waste removal throughout the body through the widening of our blood vessels.
+This will result in lower blood pressure and improved circulation.

-Additionally, vasodilation allows for more heat to be released into the environment during periods of heavy exercise, in order to help maintain a constant body temperature.
+Additionally, vasodilation allows for more heat to be released into the environment during periods of heavy exercise to help maintain a constant body temperature.
 The body’s main mechanism for signaling vasodilation is through the molecule nitric oxide.